Weighted $L^p\to L^q$-boundedness of commutators and paraproducts in the Bloom setting: Preliminaries

 The difference $D_Qb$ can also be written in terms of Haar projections

 where $(h_Q^i)_{i \in \cbrace{0,1}^d}$ are the Haar functions associated with $Q$.

 The paraproduct $\Pi_b$ associated with $b \in L^1_{\loc}$ is formally defined as

-whenever say $f\in L^\infty_c$.
-Since the assumption $b\in L^1_{\loc}$ alone is insufficient to make sense of convergence of the sum over all dyadic cubes, we include into the definition an a priori assumption on unconditional convergence:
+for $f\in L^\infty_c$.
+Since the assumption $b\in L^1_{\loc}$ alone is insufficient to make sense of convergence of the sum over all dyadic cubes, we include into the definition an a priori unconditional convergence assumption:

 \begin{definition}[Paraproduct] Let $b \in L^1_{\loc}$.
 Assume moreover that $b$ is such that for each $f\in L^\infty_c$ the sum